 At Fordley we believe that literacy and communication are key life skills.
 Through the English curriculum, we will help children to develop the skills and knowledge that will enable them to communicate effectively and creatively through spoken and written language and equip them with the skills to become lifelong learners.
 We want children to enjoy and appreciate literature and its rich variety.
+The English Curriculum is delivered using the National Curriculum English Document (2014).
+The Early Learning Goals are followed to ensure continuity and progression from the Early Years Foundation Stage through to the National Curriculum.

 Reading and Phonics at Fordley Primary School